Should be Called Anti-Touch Instead!

 The web browser is good and frustrating at the same time.
 It displays HTML pages very nicely with the accelerometer working as expected.
 The scrolling however was a pain yet again.
 You can feel the vibrating effect but the page just wouldn’t scroll unless you do it a few times.
 Sound reasonable right?
 Wrong!
 Then if you encountered scripts on a page, the browser would get stuck while loading.
 Zooming also was somewhat crippled due to the touch/scroll/tap bug or whatever issue this device has.
 Good luck typing a new URL as the address bay is too tiny and the virtual keyboard doesn’t do a good job of being accurate also.

 CAMERA AND MULTIMEDIA

 The LG Chocolate Touch VX8575 is a sleek looking phone with a very nice price.
-It plays all you music without any issues with crystal clear sound.
-Call quality is also very good.
+It plays all your music without any issues with crystal clear sound.
+The call quality is also very good.
 The web browser is decent and gets the job done.
 The touch feature on this device really needs some refining because it is really hard to scroll through the menus and contact list.
 Navigating through web pages is also somewhat frustrating.
 We had to return this phone because we got so tired of the issues we came across related to the touch/scroll/tap feature.
 So, with that said, I would not recommend this phone to anyone.
 You will be better off with the LG enV Touch if you want something similar.